Heylin History, Family Crest & Coats of Arms

 Early Notables of the Heylin family (pre 1700)

-More information is included under the topic Early Heylin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) are included under the topic Early Heylin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heylin family to Ireland

 Some of the Heylin family moved to Ireland, but this topic is not covered in this excerpt.